Microsoft launches Project Bonsai, an AI development platform for industrial systems

 “What machine teaching does is that it takes a lot of these hard problems and really puts the problem on rails.
 It constrains how you specify the problem,” added Pall.
 “The [Bonsai platform] automatically selects the algorithm and [parameters] … from a whole suite of options, and it has abstraction goals, which rather than requiring a user to specify a reward, instead has them specify the outcome they want to achieve.
 Given a state space and this outcome, we automatically figure out a reward function against which we train the reinforcement learning algorithm.”

-Project Bonsai’s general purpose, reinforcement learning platform orchestrates AI model development.
+Project Bonsai’s general purpose reinforcement learning platform orchestrates AI model development.
 It provides access to algorithms and infrastructure both for model deployment and training, and it allows models to be deployed on-premises, on-device, or in the cloud with support for simulators like MATLAB Simulink, Transys, Gazebo, and AnyLogic.
 (On-premises deployments require a controller companion to interface with the controller computer in real time.)
 From a dashboard, Bonsai customers can view all active jobs — called BRAINs — as well as their training status and ways to debug, inspect, and refine models.
 And they can collaborate with colleagues to collaboratively build and deploy new models.

 It’s a largely hands-off process.
-After concepts are programmed into a model using Project Bonsai’s special-purpose programming language, Inlking, the code is combined with a simulation of a real-world system and fed into the Bonsai AI Engine for training.
+After concepts are programmed into a model using Project Bonsai’s special-purpose programming language, Inkling, the code is combined with a simulation of a real-world system and fed into the Bonsai AI Engine for training.
 The engine automatically selects the best algorithm to train a model, laying out the neural networks and tuning their parameters.
 And the platform runs multiple simulations in parallel to reduce training time, streaming predictions from trained models to software or hardware through Bonsai-provided libraries.

 Within Project Bonsai’s platform, a model learning to control a bulldozer, for instance, would receive information about the variables in the simulated environment — like the type of dirt or proximity of people walking nearby — before deciding on actions.
 These decisions would improve over time to maximize the reward, and domain experts could tweak the system to arrive at a solution that works.